Thomas Tingey: Washington Navy Yard

 In January 1800, Tingey was appointed to supervise construction of the new Washington Navy Yard at Washington, D.C.
 He was well connected in Washington D.C. political circles and had close relations with members of Thomas Jefferson and James Madison's cabinet.
+In a letter dated 7 April, 1803 the Secretary of the Navy accepted his resignation as Superintendent of the Yard, Lt.
+John Cassin was ordered to take command.
 On 23 November 1804, he was again commissioned a captain in the Navy and made Commandant of the Washington Navy Yard and naval agent, posts he held until his death.